Ron Bennett Masterful Mentor Memorial Fund

 Step 2: Applicants to provide the following items:

 - Completed Ron Bennett Masterful Mentor Scholarship Application

 - Written recommendation from the candidate’s supervisor, which includes examples of the candidate’s professional development and examples of the candidate coaching, guiding, or mentoring fellow employees in an unofficial capacity

 - The recommendation must be signed by the organization’s leader

 - An essay (500 words or less) which describes the candidate’s career goal in greater detail and how the scholarship will assist the candidate in attaining the goal

-Completed application along with recommendation and essay must be submitted no later than the application deadline noted on the application form.
+Completed application along with recommendation letter and essay must be submitted no later than the application deadline noted on the application form.

 Scholarship award applications will be submitted anonymously by the authorized Administrator to the Selection Committee.
 Within 45 days after the submission deadline, all applicants will receive notification of their award status.